Cooking Temps: When to Cook Hot & Fast, When To Cook Low & Slow, And When To Do Both (Reverse Sear)

 So let's consider an indoor cooking technique where you can always get the interior perfect every time: Sous vide.
 Sous vide was invented in the 1970s and is now catching on as home sous vide machines come down in price.
 Here's the idea: It's hard to catch a moving bus.
 In a hot grill or oven, if you want to cook your steak to medium rare, let's say 135°F, you have a small window of time at which the meat is the perfect temp.
 As a cook, you have to jump on a moving bus because the temp is steadily rising inside the steak.
 Then you have to worry about carryover, because the thermal mass, the energy trapped inside the meat, continues to cook the meat even after you take it out of the heat, and the temp can rise another 5°F on thick cuts, creeping up to overcooked.

-Sou vide stops the bus.
+Sous vide stops the bus.
 To cook a steak sous vide, you place the steak in a plastic bag and suck out the air.
-Then you slip it into a water bath with a precision digital controller set for precisely 135°F. The meat slowly rises to 135°F and stops.
+Then you slip it into a water bath with a precision digital controller set for precisely 131°F. The meat slowly rises to 131°F and stops.
 It cannot get any warmer.
 You can leave the meat in there for hours, even a day if you wish.
-At 135°F in the center, enough bacteria are killed in about two hours that it is considered safe.
+At 131°F in the center, enough bacteria are killed in about two hours that it is safe.
 Even a hamburger.
 Yes, you can cook a burger to medium rare and be perfectly safe.
 There is another benefit.

-Remove the bag, cut it open, and the meat is the perfect color from edge to edge.
+Remove the bag, cut it open, and the interior of the meat is the perfect color from edge to edge.
 There is only one problem.
 It is repulsive on the outside.
 The exterior is pale gray and totally unappetizing.
-So sous vide cooks take the meat out of the bat at 125 to 130°F and throw the meat is a scorching hot pan or on a grill for a few minutes per side, and you get all that magnificent Maillard color and flavor.
-It is now a two step process, one for the interor, one for the exterior.
+So sous vide cooks take the meat out of the bag and throw it in a scorching hot pan or on a grill for a few minutes per side, and you get all that magnificent Maillard color and flavor.
+It is now a two step process, one for the interior, one for the exterior.
 So when you cook sous vide, you no longer have to run to catch the moving bus.
 It just sits there at the bus stop waiting for you at whatever temp you pick.

 So what's this got to do with grilling?
-Well, you can cook sous vide and throw the meat on a hibachi and get a pretty good steak.
+Well, you can cook sous vide and throw the meat on a grill, even a cheap hibachi, and get a pretty good sear.
 A lot better than just tossing it on a scorching hot pan.
+And the steak is awesome!
 Works for chicken, turkey, pork chops, you name it.
-But there is another, better way.
+We call it Sous-Vide-Que.
+Click here for more.

 Redneck Soo Veed as my grilling buddy John Dawson of PatioDaddioBBQ.com dubs it is the solution.
 Other folks call it reverse sear or sear in the rear, and it is pretty simple.